gincoat/gincoat.github.io/docs/middlewares.md

 ---
 title: Middlewares
 ---
+A Middleware is a pieces of functional that gets executed either before handling the request or after.
-Middlewares are located in the directory `middlewares` in the root directory of the project A Middleware in GoCondor is simply a `function` of the type `core.Middleware` that gets assigned to a `variable`.
+Mddlewares are located in the directory `middlewares/` in the root directory of the project.
+A Middleware in GoCondor is simply a `function` of type `core.Middleware` that gets assigned to routes so that it can be executed before or after the execution of the request's [handler](https://gocondor.github.io/docs/handlers).

 #### A Middleware to be executed before processing the request
 In case the logic gets defined `before` calling the function `c.Next()`.
-Below an example of a middleware that gets executed before processing the request
+Below an example of a middleware to executed before processing the request
 ```go
 package middlewares